cdaringe/counsel/packages/counsel-rule/README.md

 # counsel-rule

-defines a piece of counselling to apply to a project.
+defines a piece of _counselling_ to apply to a project.  how punny.

+this package is the base class counsel rule.

+## how do i make my own rule?

-this is the base class counsel rule.  counsel rules do _not_ need to extend `Rule`.  counsel rules are any old pojo with an `apply` method!
+  - rules do _not_ need to extend `Rule`, exported by `counsel-rule`.
+  - a rule is any old [POJO](https://en.wikipedia.org/wiki/Plain_Old_Java_Object) with an `apply` method!
+    - the apply method should do something interesting to your project.  apply receives the `counsel` instance, which provides some very useful utilities to expose the target project.  see the example below for more.

 ## example